beneath the pretty face, is a complex beast…

 Design and construction of skis is, and has always been, an art.
 In days of yore, length and width were the only considerations in selecting a ski.
 Not so today.
 And that’s nice for us skiers.
 Subtle differences in materials—how and where they are applied when making the ski—and minor changes in seemingly insignificant things can make major changes in how a ski behaves and performs.

 The intent of this page is not to make you an expert in ski construction, but rather to give you enough understanding so you can make better choices in selecting skis upon which to ski.
 Keep in mind that each manufacturer has their own way of doing things, and each professes that way as the best way, or at the least as an improved upon way.
 That said, each tweak by a manufacturer stems from some basics of how a ski is put together.

 What is posted here, for the most part, applies to snowboards as well as skis.
-Our apologies, but it gets too tiresome to type out “ski and snowboard” every time the word “ski” is used.
+Our apologies to snowboarders, but it gets too tiresome to type out “ski and snowboard” every time the word “ski” is used.

 Let’s start at the top of the ski and work our way down, then out to the sides.